DriverDBv5: A database for human cancer driver gene research

 How to use:

-1. Reset layout: click the reset button to restore the original network arrangement.
+1. Reset layout: click the reset button to restore the original network arrangement

-2. Choose gene set: toggle between CGC, NCG6.0 and All to select which driver catalog to view.
+2. Choose gene set: toggle between CGC, NCG6.0 and All to select which driver catalog to view

-3. Select functional category: for example, turn on “Methylation drivers” to highlight driver genes associated with DNA methylation in the chosen cancer type.
+3. Select functional category: for example, turn on “Methylation drivers” to highlight driver genes associated with DNA methylation in the chosen cancer type

-4. Add interaction layers:
+4. Add interaction layers: show protein–protein interactions (PPI)

 5. Click “Submit” to update the network.

-(c) miRNA-Gene Interaction Network
+(b) miRNA-Gene Interaction Network

 What it shows: